juliankrispel/react-rocket/site/content/post/getting-started-with-draft-js.md

 Let's put the editor component into our react app.
 I'm placing it in `src/App.js`.

-Without reading any documentation, let's just render the Editor compomnent, this will throw an error which will tell us how to properly use the Editor component.
+Without reading any documentation, let's just render the Editor component, this will throw an exception.
+I like errors (when done well), because they tell us how to properly use something.
 Here's my `App.js`:

 ```js
 import React, { Component } from 'react';